+1 (646) 434 8665

 Temporary Visas

-• Building Your Case For Extraordinary Ability
+Building Your Case For Extraordinary Ability

-• Extraordinary Ability Visa or Green Card
+Extraordinary Ability Visa or Green Card

-The tips below will help you collect the right evidence for an O-1 temporary visa or an EB-1A immigrant visa petition, even before you meet with an immigration attorney.
-If you are early in your career and just starting to earn professional accolades and recognition at the national or international level, this guide will help you establish good habits for documenting a future O-1 or EB-1 case.
-If you have an O1 visa already, it will help you create a stronger foundation for an EB-1A residence case, whether you have a prospective sponsor or plan to file a self-petition.
+The tips below will help you collect the right evidence for an O-1 temporary visa or building toward an EB-1A immigrant visa petition, even before you meet with an immigration attorney.
+If you are early in your career and just starting to earn professional accolades and recognition at the national or international level, this guide will help you establish good habits for documenting a future case.
+If you are in O1 visa status already, it will help you create a stronger foundation for a residence case.
 A complete case strategy should always be discussed with counsel, and tailored to your professional field and the nature of your accomplishments, as USCIS adjudication trends, patterns and non-precedent case law change frequently.

 1. DO Keep Your Resume or Curriculum Vitae up to Date